Beef & Bean Pumpkin Stew

 **This post is a collaboration with Beef.
 It’s What’s For Dinner. on behalf of the Beef Checkoff.
 I received compensation, but all opinions are my own***

-Is there anything better than a warm cup of soup or stew on a cool, fall night?
+Is there anything better than a warm cup of soup or stew on cold days?

-Not only does soup warm the soul, but it’s a great one-pot meal that can feed a crowd quickly after all those fun, fall adventures.
+Not only does soup warm the soul, but it’s a great one-pot meal that can feed a crowd quickly after all those fun, daily adventures.

 Well, today I’m showing you how to make this Beef & Bean Pumpkin Stew.
 This stew will become a staple in your dinner rotation.
 What makes this stew reign supreme is the Beef Stew Meat.